syncthing/docs/users/syncthing.rst

 .. cmdoption:: -logflags=<flags>

-    Select information in log line prefix, default 2.
+    Select information in log line prefix.
 The ``-logflags`` value is a sum of the following:

     -  1: Date
     -  2: Time